 Moringa plants are adaptable to a wide range of soils and can survive in poor soils if needed.
 However, they thrive when grown in well-draining, sandy soils.
 Moringa plants are sensitive to root rot, so they will not thrive in overly compacted soil or soil that holds too much moisture.

 Keep the soil of moringa plants consistently moist, but not wet.
 Moringa plants do not tolerate "wet feet" and are sensitive to overwatering.
 Established moringa plants are drought-tolerant, but young plants need more consistent moisture to encourage strong growth.
 When it comes to watering moringa plants; infrequent, deep watering is better than frequent, light watering.

 Temperature and Humidity

 Moringa plants grow best in temperatures between 77-95 degrees Fahrenheit, although they can tolerate extreme temperatures as high as 118 degrees Fahrenheit, as long as they are positioned in the shade.
-These plants do not tolerate cold temperatures as readily, although they can tolerate some light frosts.
+These plants do not tolerate cold temperatures as readily, although they can stand up to some light frosts.
 Moringa plants can grow outdoors year-round in USDA zones 10 and 11 and can be grown outdoors for part of the year in any region that experiences warm summers.

 Add compost to soil when planting to provide needed nutrients.
 Moringa plants benefit from a light application of a general, all-purpose fertilizer to help support growth.
 Once established, moringa plants do not require regular fertilization.
 However, they benefit from having their topsoil regularly amended with compost or manure.